platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

    ```

    Note that each environment has its own domain name.
-   To open the url of your new environment, run the following command:
+   To open the URL of your new environment, run the following command:

    ```bash {location="Terminal"}
    {{% vendor/cli %}} environment:url --primary